sivertheisholt/ML-Testing-Docs/README.md

 # ML-Testing-Docs

-Repository for me to put my spaghetti docs when testing out ML stuff
+Repository for setting up WSL2 for training object detection model

-# Enable NVIDIA CUDA on WSL2
+## Enable NVIDIA CUDA on WSL2

 Follow the guide provided here to get GPU ready on WSL2:

 https://learn.microsoft.com/en-us/windows/ai/directml/gpu-cuda-in-wsl

-# Install tensorflow on WSL2
+## Install tensorflow on WSL2

 If the GPU does not show up in the list you can try installing CUDNN:

 https://docs.nvidia.com/deeplearning/cudnn/install-guide/index.html

-# Train object detection model:
+## Train object detection model:

 This collab has everything needed to train using your own data: